TunkDesign/NeMa/README.md

 * Advanced permissions for different user groups
 * Email notification when server goes offline
 * Two-Factor Authentication to make your account even more secure
+* **True real-time** server management.<br>
+_We can proudly say that NeManager is the only Minecraft panel that offers **true** real-time server management from a distance.
+Type something on the server and see it instantly in the console inside NeManager. **True** real-time compared to other panels such as Multicraft and McMyAdmin!_

 ***Server***
 * Sleek and fast console for easy server management